Zapi1/discordservercloner/README.md

 # Discord Server Cloner
 This is a simple discord server cloner made in python

-To run the file you'll need
+To run the file correctly you'll need

 * Python last version https://www.python.org/
 * Python added to path